wireshark/wireshark/resources/Acknowledgements.md

 We use the [Lrexlib](https://github.com/rrthomas/lrexlib) Lua library, specifically the PCRE2 flavour, to provide a regular expression API for Lua.

 The code for our `strptime()` implementation is from [NetBSD](https://www.netbsd.org/).

+We use the [dtoa](https://www.netlib.org/fp/) implementation written by David M. Gay.